MuhammadFaizanKhalid/LinearRegression/README.md

 # LinearRegression
-Linear Regression with all functionalities of lm
+Implementation of Linear Regression model in R using OOP